siriusastrebe/syc/README.md

 Syc
 ===

-Change a variable on your node.js server, and see that same change reflected on your clients' browsers.
+Create and synchronize any data as a javascript object, from your server to your clients and back again.

-When you create a Syc variable, an identical variable will appear on the client side.
+When you create a Syc variable on the server side, an identical variable will appear on the client side.
 Changes to this variable will be communicated and updated via socket.io instantaneously.
 Clients can also modify the variable and the changes will be broadcast to the server and other clients.
 It works under a simple principle: All data bound to the variable in question is identical between Server and Client, removing the headache of data synchronization.

 Like Meteor, but without the framework.